 - According to Paul Krugman, the continuous application of economies of scale by global producers helps produce goods very cheaply, and thus export surpluses.
 The insatiable demand for choice and variety, when combined with the above, means that countries will end up producing a variety of products for the global market, rather than specializing in a narrow range of products, thus making the theory of comparative advantage almost archaic.

-- This theory is also in complete contrast to the Gravity theory which says that countries incline towards having trade with similar countries with close geographical proximity.
+- Comparative advantage is also in complete contrast to the Gravity theory which says that countries incline towards having trade with similar countries with close geographical proximity.
 European countries, for example, are more likely to trade with similar European countries – not only because of lower transport costs but also because of similar cultural backgrounds.